 Auto Exposure Bracketing (AEB)

-In exposure bracketing, three consecutive images are captured at different exposures within your specified range of up to ±3 stops (in 1/3-stop increments) by automatically adjusting the shutter speed or aperture value.
-This is called AEB.
+In exposure bracketing, three consecutive images are captured at different exposures within your specified range of up to ±3 stops (in 1/3-stop increments) by automatically adjusting the shutter speed, aperture value, or ISO speed.

 AEB stands for Auto Exposure Bracketing.

 Set the AEB range.